isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 When a data field is a string and that string contains the comma (,;
 U+002C) character, the comma must be escaped with two backslashes (\;
 U+005C).
-This double escape is required because both the routine splitting CSV data into fields and JSON use the same escape character; a single escape (\,) would make the JSON invalid.
+This double escape is required because both the routine splitting of CSV data into fields and JSON use the same escape character; a single escape (\,) would make the JSON invalid.
 For example, the string "foo,bar" must be represented as: